 The previous May, when Gerry had been arrested, his younger brother Edwin (as known to his family and friends) or Eamonn as he was called by comrades, had transferred to B Coy, 2nd Battalion IRA from B Coy, Fairview Branch, Na Fianna, effectively replacing his interned brother.
 This would have fatal consequences almost eighteen months later.

-It is not clear how active Gerry Hughes was after the Split.
-Carmel Donegan, daughter of Hughes’s best pal Bill Donegan says Gerry was pro-Treaty.
-However, both he and Eamonn are listed as members of Capt.
+It was not clear until very recently (November 2023) how active Gerry Hughes was after the Split.
+Carmel Donegan, daughter of Hughes’s best pal Bill Donegan says Gerry was pro-Treaty – which he was on the face of it.
+However, his situation was more complicated than that.
+Both he and his brother Eamonn are listed as members of Capt.
 Michael Murphy’s anti-Treaty IRA K Coy, 2nd Battalion on 1 July 1922.
 On that Old IRA Membership Roll drawn up in 1935, Gerry’s address is shown as Cabra Park.
 His brother Eamonn Hughes is recorded as Deceased.
 Behind that simple word lies a shocking family tragedy and unsolved Civil War atrocity.
 We now turn to the sad story of Gerry’s younger brother, Eamonn.

 The Red Cow Murders